bright/new-www/content/blog/agile-risk-management-guide-to-risk-management-framework-in-software-development.md

 | 3   | **As a result of unclear UI design**, patients may misinterpret medication schedules, which would lead to **incorrect administration of drugs**         | Medium           | Medium   | Redesign UI for clarity and run usability tests        | UX Designer       | `#UX-21` Schedule Redesign           | In Review   |
 | 4   | **As a result of server downtime**, users may not receive critical drug reminders, which would lead to **treatment interruptions**                      | Medium           | Medium   | Set up fallback local notifications                    | DevOps            | `#INFRA-33` Add Local Fallback Logic | To Do       |

 Best Practices for Managing the Risk Backlog:

 * Store the backlog in the same tool as your issue tracker (e.g., JIRA) for visibility.
 * Assign a Risk Owner to each identified risk.
 * Regularly review and update the Risk Backlog as new hazards emerge.
 * Keep discussions open and transparent—risk management should be a shared responsibility.

-## Evaluating and Mitigating Risks with Risk Matrix and ALARP

 ## **Evaluating and Mitigating Risks with Risk Matrix and ALARP**